What I Learned About Small Language Models

 I didn't just read about it — I started applying it.

-At FutureLab, I worked on fine-tuning pipelines using QLoRA (Quantized Low-Rank Adaptation), a technique that lets you fine-tune a large model using a fraction of the memory by training only small adapter matrices instead of the full model weights.
+I worked on fine-tuning pipelines using QLoRA (Quantized Low-Rank Adaptation), a technique that allows fine-tuning a large model using a fraction of the memory, training only small adapter matrices instead of the full model weights.

-The result: a model that behaves like a domain expert, at a fraction of the cost of full fine-tuning.
+The result I was after: a model that behaves like a domain expert, at a fraction of the cost of full fine-tuning.

 I took this directly into Junto — building a QLoRA-finetuned model specialized in Brazilian personal finance, running entirely on-device via MLX-Swift.
 The same research that was theoretical at FutureLab became a production feature in an iOS app.

-The release of Kimi K2 using a Mixture of Experts (MoE) architecture reinforced something I had been thinking about: the efficiency gains in AI aren't just coming from smaller models — they're coming from smarter architectures.
+The release of Kimi K2 using a Mixture of Experts (MoE) architecture reinforced something I had been thinking about: the efficiency gains in AI aren't just coming from smaller models — they are coming from smarter architectures.

-MoE models route each token through only a subset of the model's parameters, meaning you get the capacity of a large model with the inference cost of a small one.
+MoE models route each token through only a subset of the model's parameters, which means you get the capacity of a large model with the inference cost of a small one.
 Combined with quantization and fine-tuning techniques, this points toward a future where capable AI is genuinely cheap to run.

 Why This Matters

-Every trillion-parameter model answering a simple question is a failure of architecture, not a feature.
-The energy cost, the latency, the infrastructure dependency — none of it is necessary for most real-world tasks.
+Every trillion-parameter model answering a simple question is an architecture failure, not a feature.
+The energy cost, the latency, the infrastructure dependency — none of this is necessary for most real-world tasks.

-SLMs done right — fine-tuned, quantized, and deployed at the edge — are more private, more efficient, more accessible, and in many domains, more accurate than generic large models.
+SLMs done right — fine-tuned, quantized — are more private, more efficient, more accessible, and, in many domains, more accurate than generic large models.

 That's the bet I'm making with Junto.
-And the more I research, the more I think it's the right one.
+And the more I research and build, the more I believe it's the right one.

 Gustavo Barra Felizardo